 Narrator: This could be the way the last two minutes of peace in Britain would look.

-An extensive analysis is done on Britain's policies regarding a nuclear conflict, explicitly how inadequate and unrealistic the plans for surviving the attack were (due to the British treating a nuclear holocaust as a survivable affair like The Blitz), and how ill informed the public was.
+- An extensive analysis is done on Britain's policies regarding a nuclear conflict, explicitly how inadequate and unrealistic the plans for surviving the attack were (due to the British government misleading people about a nuclear holocaust being a survivable affair like The Blitz, something the Strath Report had explained at length was very much not the case), and how ill informed the public was.

 - Storyboarding the Apocalypse: The film realistically describes what would happen in the event of a nuclear attack on Britain.